aws-samples/aws-lex-net-chatbot/README.md

 # aws-lex-net-chatbot
 The ChatBot .NET application featured here allows you to order flowers using Amazon Lex.
-The application is an ASP.NET Core MVC web application using AWS .NET SDK and the [AWS Toolkit for Visual Studio][1]
+The application is an ASP.NET Core MVC web application using AWS .NET SDK and the [AWS Toolkit for Visual Studio][1].

+When you are ready to explore building your own Amazon Lex ChatBot.
+The code provided can be easily used to connect to any ChatBot created with Amazon Lex, and deploy the bot to web.

 ----------